Author Topic: MySQL 5.0 New Features: Stored Procedures (Read 5642 times)

 Stored procedures are migratory!
 MySQL adheres fairly closely to the SQL:2003 standard.
 Others (DB2, Mimer) also adhere.
 Others (Oracle, SQL Server) don't adhere but I'll be providing tips and tools that make it easier to take code written for another DBMS and plunking it into MySQL.

-click here (no registration required!)
+The whole article is long, so we thought it better to make it a PDF.
+To download, click here (no registration required!)
 You could even print out the PDF so you can peruse at your leisure.